biel549/Gabriel-Belo/README.md

 # Gabriel-Belo
-i’m a beginner programmer and i’m learning html, css and js
+i’m a beginner programmer and i’m learning front-end.
+I'll try to learn a framework, like react.